 The Company does not allocate assets to its reportable segments as they are not included in the review performed by the CODM for purposes of assessing segment performance and allocating resources.
 The balance sheet is managed on a consolidated basis and is not used in the context of segment reporting.
-The Company has included the results of the acquisitions during the reported period from the acquisition date of the respective acquisition.
+The Company has included the results of the acquisitions during the reported periods from the acquisition date of the respective acquisition.

-Key operating data for the reportable segments for the three months ended March 31, 2022 and 2021 are set forth in the tables below (amounts in thousands).
+Key operating data for the reportable segments for the three and six months ended June 30, 2022 and 2021 are set forth in the tables below (amounts in thousands):